-If you’re unsure whether your dental problem requires immediate attention or you don't know where your nearest emergency dentist is, the NHS 111 service will be able to advise you on the best course of action.
-They can also give you information about out-of-hours dental clinics and NHS emergency dentists near you.
+If you're unsure whether your dental problem requires immediate attention or you don't know where your nearest emergency dentist is, the NHS 111 service will be able to help.
+They can advise you on the best course of action for your dental problem, as well as giving you information about out-of-hours dental clinics and NHS emergency dentists near you.
 An NHS emergency dentist appointment costs just £23.80 in England.

-How to find an emergency dentist near you
+How to find an emergency dentist near me?

 If you have a dental emergency during regular working hours, you can make an emergency appointment within office hours.
 It's just a case of finding a local dentist that can fit you in quickly.
 Most dentists build time into their schedule that allows them to see patients at short notice if urgent dental treatment is needed.

 The first step you should take if you find yourself in need of a 24-hour dentist is to call your local dental practice, whatever the time of day or night.
 They should at least have a recorded message telling you how you can contact an out-of-hours dentist.

-If your usual dental clinic can’t provide the urgent care you need because their wait times are too long or they don’t offer out-of-hours dental care, call the NHS 111 service for further advice or try calling another private dentist near you.
+If your usual dental clinic can't provide the urgent care you need because their wait times are too long or they don't offer out-of-hours dental care, call the NHS 111 service for further advice or try calling another private dentist near you.

 Ways to ease dental pain at home

-Regular painkillers should help relieve the pain until it’s time for your dentist appointment.
-Take paracetamol rather than ibuprofen or aspirin as the latter can thin your blood and make bleeding worse.
+Regular painkillers should help relieve the pain until it's time for your dentist appointment.
+Take paracetamol or ibuprofen rather than aspirin as the latter can thin your blood and make bleeding worse.
 Be careful to follow the recommended dosage amounts and only use this as temporary pain relief.
 There is a risk of liver failure if you overdose on paracetamol, but this is worryingly common in people needing emergency dental care.

 There are also some natural remedies that can provide temporary relief from tooth pain.